Facebook Ads Overview

 - We cannot send device-level Facebook attribution data to third parties.

 - We cannot send events attributed to Facebook via Data Integrations.
-Please instead consider analyzing this data in-house (using Webhooks, the Daily Export API, or CSV Exports), or using the Branch Dashboard for all of your analytics and attribution needs.
+Please instead consider analyzing this data using the Branch Dashboard for all of your analytics and attribution needs.

 - This data is also not returned in the deep link session initialization callback within the app.
 If you have analytics needs that are not met by the Branch Dashboard, please contact us and include "Facebook MMP + Feature Request" in the subject.